Hardness of RNA Folding Problem with Four Symbols: Hardness of Dyck Edit Distance Problem

-The cost of $A$ is then defined as $|A_S|+|D|$, and the Dyck edit distance of the string $S$ is the cost of a minimum cost set meeting the above conditions.

-Dyck edit distance problem can be thought of as an asymmetric version of the RNA folding problem (in RNA folding, we allowed the aligned pair to be either $(x,x')$ or $(x',x)$, $x \in \Sigma$) that also handles substitution (in addition to deletion and insertion).
+\paragraph{Discussion.} Dyck edit distance problem can be thought of as an asymmetric version of the RNA folding problem that also handles substitution, in addition to deletion and insertion.
 Though these two problems look similar, they can behave quite differently.
-For example, in Section~\ref{sec.intro} we describe a simple reduction from LCS to RNA folding; since LCS is edit distance problem without substitution, one may hope that the same reduction reduces edit distance problem to Dyck edit distance problem.
-However, this is not true due to the following counterexample: both the two strings $ababa$ and $abbaa$ require at least 4 edit operations to transform into the string $caaac$; but the Dyck edit distance of $ababac'a'a'a'c'$ is 4 (by deleting all $b,c'$), while the Dyck edit distance of $abbaac'a'a'a'c'$ is 3 (by deleting all $c'$ and substituting the second $b$ with $b'$).
+For example, in Section~\ref{sec.intro} we describe a simple reduction from LCS to RNA folding; since LCS is basically the edit distance problem without substitution, one might feel that the same reduction also reduces the edit distance problem to the Dyck edit distance problem.
+However, this is not true.
+The following example shows that the edit distance between two strings $X$ and $Y$ cannot be inferred from the Dyck edit distance of $X \circ p(Y^R)$.
+Both the two strings $X_1 = ababa$ and $X_2 = abbaa$ require 4 edit operations to transform into the string $Y = caaac$; but the Dyck edit distance of $X_1 \circ p(Y^R) = ababac'a'a'a'c'$ is 4 (by deleting all $b$ and $c'$), while the Dyck edit distance of $X_2 \circ p(Y^R) = abbaac'a'a'a'c'$ is 3 (by deleting all $c'$ and substituting the second $b$ with $b'$).

 Intuitively, the substitution operation makes Dyck edit distance more complicated than RNA folding.
-Indeed, the same conditional lower bound as Theorem~\ref{thm-1} for Dyck edit distance problem shown in \cite{ABV15} requires a bigger alphabet size (48 instead of 36) and a longer proof.

-In the next, we prove Theorem~\ref{thm-3} by demonstrating a simple reduction from RNA folding problem to Dyck edit distance problem with alphabet size 10.
-This improves upon the hardness result in \cite{ABV15}, and justifies the intuition that Dyck edit distance is a harder problem than RNA folding.
+Indeed, the conditional lower bound for Dyck edit distance shown in~\cite{ABV15} requires a big alphabet size of 48 and a longer proof.
+In the remainder of this section, we prove Theorem~\ref{thm-3} by demonstrating a simple reduction from RNA folding problem (with alphabet size 4) to Dyck edit distance problem (with alphabet size 10).
+This improves upon the hardness result in \cite{ABV15}, and justifies the intuition that Dyck edit distance is at least as hard as RNA folding.

-{\bf Proof of Theorem~\ref{thm-3}.} {\em If Dyck edit distance problem on sequences of length $n$ with alphabet size 10 can be solved in $T(n)$ time, then the RNA folding problem on sequences in ${\{A,C,G,U\}}^n$ can be solved in $\mathcal{O}(T(n))$ time.}